 Students are responsible for finding their own place to live; we do not have dormitories.
 The most common areas in which students reside are Santa Monica, Venice, Palms, Mar Vista, Brentwood, West Los Angeles and Culver City.
 There are many different types of housing in these areas (e.g., studio apartments, apartments to share or live on your own, and rooms to rent in a house) and are accessible to bike routes and bus lines.

 It is very common not to have a car while a student (or not until you are farther along in the program).
 RAND subsidizes public transportation (bicycling, walking, or taking public transit) for those who use it as their primary method of transportation.
 The commuter assistance program provides students up to $100 per month when using mass transit (i.e., bus, metro rail); for those who walk, carpool, and bicycle, the reimbursement is $50 per quarter.
 If you drive a car, RAND does provide free underground parking to students and employees.
-Additionally, in the near future (expected mid-2016) the Los Angeles Metro Expo line will connect to downtown Santa Monica, a few blocks from RAND.
-This will connect Santa Monica by rail to Downtown LA, Pasadena, Long Beach, Culver City, and dozens of other locations across LA County.
+Additionally, the terminus of the Los Angeles Metro Expo line is in downtown Santa Monica, a few blocks from RAND.
+This connects Santa Monica by rail to Downtown LA, Pasadena, Long Beach, Culver City, and dozens of other locations across LA County.